mviewer/mviewer/README.md

 * **help**: Url du fichier d'aide || aide_kartenn.pdf.
 * **exportpng**: Enables map export as png file  true/false || false.
 Export is possible only with local layers (same origin) or with layers served with CORS.
 * **legend**: Add button to show legend panel : true || false.
+* **legendasimage**: if true, render the legend in canvas.
+By this way, it's possible export legend as png file : true/flase || false.
 * **measuretools**: Enables measure tools and tools mode  true/false || false.

 ###Noeud mapoptions